godotengine/godot-demo-projects/gui/custom_splash_screen/README.md

 Renderer: Compatibility

+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/custom-splash-screen-demo/

 ## How it works

 - Project settings are configured in a way to hide the default splash screen.